Animesh Debbarma

-Animesh Debbarma (born 19 January 1970) is an Indian politician and senior leader of the Tipra Motha Party.
+Animesh Debbarma (born 19 January 1970) is an Indian politician and a senior leader of the Tipra Motha Party.
 Currently, he is a cabinet minister in the second Manik Saha Ministry.
-He served as the 13th Leader of the Opposition of Tripura Legislative Assembly from 24 March 2023 to 6 March 2024.
+He served as the 13th Leader of the Opposition of the Tripura Legislative Assembly from 24 March 2023 to 6 March 2024.
 He was also the Deputy Chief Executive Member of TTAADC but resigned when he won the 2023 Tripura Legislative Assembly election.

 Early life

-Animesh Debbarma was born in Rajnagar village of Khowai District of Tripura.
-Debbarma graduated with B.Tech in Computer Science and engineering from NERIST, Arunachal Pradesh.
-He worked as an engineer in Indian Oil, Mumbai for many years and CSIRO, Nagpur as a scientist for a few years.
+Animesh Debbarma was born in Rajnagar village of the Khowai District of Tripura.
+Debbarma graduated with a B.Tech in Computer Science and an engineering degree from NERIST, Arunachal Pradesh.
+He worked as an engineer at Indian Oil, Mumbai for many years and CSIRO, Nagpur as a scientist for several years.

-He left his corporate job at the Indian Oil to join mainstream politics and became a member of the Indigenous Nationalist Party of Tripura (INPT) around early 2000.
-He is known as Animesh Babu and also as the founder of National Conference of Tripura.
+He left his corporate job at Indian Oil to join mainstream politics and became a member of the Indigenous Nationalist Party of Twipra (INPT) around early 2000.
+He is known as Animesh Babu and also as the founder of the National Conference of Tripura.